Reykjanesbær: Overview

 Since May 2009 the township of Njarðvík has been the location of the Viking World museum (Víkingaheimar).

 In 2006, when the United States Navy closed Naval Air Station Keflavik, the site was taken over by the development agency Kadeco, and renamed Ásbrú.
 A university, Keilir, was founded and now Ásbrú houses the campuses of various educational institutions and also businesses, both newly founded and relocated to the site of the air base.

 Demographics

 Reykjanesbær is the most populous municipality in the Suðurnes region, the fourth most populous in Iceland, and the most populous outside of the Greater Reykjavík area.
 The municipality had a population of 18,920 on 1 January 2019; that is about 5.3% of the country's population.
 The Suðurnes region, which includes Reykjanesbær and five neighbouring municipalities, was home to 27,113 people; that is about 7.6% of the country's population.

-On 1 January 2018, of the town's population of 17,805, immigrants of the first and second generation numbered 4,352 (24.4%).
+On 1 January 2024, of the town's population of 21,957, immigrants of the first and second generation numbered 5,570 (25.37%).

-The most common foreign citizens were Poles, Lithuanians, and Latvians.
+The most common foreign citizens were Poles, Lithuanians, and Ukrainians.